guiyom-e/kumo-articles/blog-posts/deploying-nextjs-13-with-amplify-cdk/deploying-nextjs-13-with-amplify-cdk.md

 import { SecretValue } from 'aws-cdk-lib';

 const sourceCodeProvider = new GitHubSourceCodeProvider({
-  oauthToken: SecretValue.secretsManager('<GITHUB_TOKEN_KEY>'), // GitHub token has to be set in AWS Secret Manager
+  // GitHub token should be saved in a secure place, we recommend AWS Secret Manager:
+  oauthToken: SecretValue.secretsManager('GITHUB_TOKEN_KEY'), // replace GITHUB_TOKEN_KEY by the name of the Secrets Manager resource storing your GitHub token
-  owner: '<owner of the repository>',
+  owner: '<user name of the GitHub repository owner>',
   repository: '<name of the Github repository>',
 });
 ```

 To get a Github token, go to your Github account develop settings and generate a personal access token.
 Amplify will need quite high access rights to your repository as it will need to generate ssh keys to clone the repository.

+To store the token in AWS, we recommend to use the [AWS Secret Manager](https://aws.amazon.com/secrets-manager) service.
+Be careful to choose a plain text secret (in the AWS console select "Store a new secret", "Other type of secret" and finally "Plaintext").
+Choose a key name that matches the key used in the `GitHubSourceCodeProvider` construct (`GITHUB_TOKEN_KEY` in this example).

 ### Build settings (`buildSpec`)